thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 # Getting started with thin-edge.io on a Raspberry Pi

-In this tutorial the installation of thin-edge.io on a Raspberry Pi is described as well as the configuration of plugins for monitoring and managing things like configuration files, log files etc..
+After following this tutorial you will have an overview about the installation and configuration of thin-edge.io.
+As an example a Raspberrly Pi is used.
+This tutorial explains with small steps to reach the goal of sending data to a IoT cloud platform (in this case, Cumulocity IoT) and perform some additional device management tasks.

 ## Introduction